davsar89/GEANT4-easy-install-scripts-Linux-Mac/README.md

 ## Set of bash scripts to easily download, compile and install Geant4 on a *Linux OS* or *Mac OS* using *Bash*.
-- Set up for version Geant4 10.4.3, but can be easily changed in the file.
+- Set up for version Geant4 10.7, but can be easily changed in the file.
 See other scripts available.
-- Also downloads/compiles/installs CADMesh.
-See https://github.com/christopherpoole/CADMesh.
 - Use `bash script_name.bash` to execute
 - The user must have the *GNU C and C++ compilers* (gcc and g++) accessible in the `$PATH`
 - See http://geant4.web.cern.ch/ and the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html) for more information on what the scripts should be doing